el-tocino/sentences/README.md

 ## what the heck?
 Takes a bunch of subdirectories of mp3 files, convert them to wavs, transcribe the audio contained, compare to source material.
 It sort of works.
+Maybe.
+Kind of.
+I've been running it against a librivox chapter to refine the process.

 ## the things